Ogbadibo: Prominent Nigerians from Ogbadibo

 Also, Honourable Ebenezer Ameh Odoh (OON), the First Idoma born to represent the Idoma North in the parliament.He was part of the Parliament in the First and Second Republic in Nigeria.

 Major General Chris Abutu Garuba Soldier Former Governor of Bauchi State and Chief Military Observer United Nations Angola Verification Mission II Chris Abutu Garuba.

 Former Minister of State for Education and novelist Jerry Agada.

 Dr Paul Enenche, Senior Pastor of Dunamis International Gospel Centre.

+Postcode

 The postal code of the area is 973.

+Climate

+Ogbadibo has a tropical wet and dry climate, with rainfall concentrated between April and October and a dry season influenced by Harmattan winds.
+Temperatures remain warm year-round, usually between 22 C and 34 C, and annual rainfall averages 1,200–1,600 mm.